loathers/autoscend/README.md

 If you want to run HCCS, the recommended setup is Sauceror with all of the skills mentioned in the requirements section.
 Other classes should work as well, but Sauceror works best.

+## Two Crazy Random Summer

+The recommended class/sign combination for running sl\_ascend in TCRS is Sauceror/Blender.
+Other signs should work okay too, but they won't have any special support (like automatic diet, or using certain nice cheap potions).

 ## Warning